stasm/innerself/README.md

 # innerself

 A tiny view + state management solution using innerHTML.
+[Live demo][].

 [innerHTML is fast][1].
 It's not fast enough if you're a Fortune 500 company or even if your app has more than just a handful of views.
 But it might be just fast enough for you if you care about code size.

-I wrote `innerself` because I needed to make sense of the UI for a game I wrote for the [js13kGames][1] jam.
+I wrote `innerself` because I needed to make sense of the UI for a game I wrote for the [js13kGames][2] jam.
 The whole game had to fit into 13KB.
-I needed something extremely small which would not make me lose sanity.  `innerself` clocks in at under 30 lines of code.
+I needed something extremely small which would not make me lose sanity.  `innerself` clocks in at under 40 lines of code.
 That's around 400 bytes minified, ~250 gzipped.

 `innerself` is inspired by React and Redux.
 It offers the following familiar